syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 ### Handling data operations

-The Syncfusion Grid component offers a range of powerful features for handling grid actions such as **Searching**, **sorting**,**filtering**,**Paging** and  **grouping**.
+The Syncfusion Grid component offers a range of powerful features for handling grid actions such as **searching**, **sorting**,**filtering**,**paging** and  **grouping**.
 This ensures efficient data retrieval and manipulation, providing a better user experience.
 Below are explanations on how to handle these data operations effectively in Custom Adaptor:

 **Perform Searching:**

-When utlizing a custom adaptor, managing the searching operation ivolves overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.
+When utlizing a custom adaptor, managing the searching operation ivolves overriding the [Read](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_Read_Syncfusion_Blazor_DataManagerRequest_System_String_) or [ReadAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_ReadAsync_Syncfusion_Blazor_DataManagerRequest_System_String_) method of the **DataAdaptor** abstract class.

 In the code example below, searching a custom data source can be accomplished by employing the built-in [PerformSearching](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataOperations.html#Syncfusion_Blazor_DataOperations_PerformSearching_System_Collections_IEnumerable_System_Collections_Generic_List_Syncfusion_Blazor_Data_SearchFilter__) method of the [DataOperations](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataOperations.html) class.
-Alternatively, you can implement your own method for Searching operation and bind the resultant data to the grid.
+Alternatively, you can implement your own method for searching operation and bind the resultant data to the grid.

 {% highlight razor %}
 public class CustomAdaptor : DataAdaptor